CaptainCrowbar/unicorn-lib/unicorn/intro.md

 include the individual modules that you need.
 Link with `-lunicorn`, and with the other required libraries described above.

-Everything in the Unicorn library is in `namespace RS::Unicorn` (or a subordinate namespace inside `Unicorn`).
+Everything in the Unicorn library is in `namespace RS::Unicorn`, or a subordinate namespace inside `Unicorn` (except the contents of the `unicorn/utility` module, which is in `namespace RS`).
 You can either qualify all calls with the `RS::Unicorn::` prefix, or use `using namespace RS::Unicorn`.

 Unicorn calls my [core utilities library](https://github.com/CaptainCrowbar/rs-core-lib).
-This consists only of a single header (and a second one if you build the unit tests); no special build actions are required beyond making sure the compiler can find the `"rs-core/core.hpp"` header.
+This is a header only library; no special build actions are required beyond making sure the compiler can find the `"rs-core/*.hpp"` headers.